Not sure what to do in Cappadocia, Turkey?

 In our opinion, it is one of the best places in Cappadocia to watch the sunset (the other ones being in a nice terrace cafe and Uchisar Castle) as you can see the sun set behind the beautiful town of Goreme.

-The entrance fee to Lover’s Hill is 3 TL (at the time of writing).
+The entrance fee to Lover’s Hill is 3 TL (at the time of writing), making it one of the best cheap things to do in Cappadocia.
 However, it is possible to circumvent this fee if you arrive at Lover’s Hill from the other side of the valley.
-Even though this is possible, you will have to hike a lot just to save a few Liras.
+Even though this is possible, you will have to hike a bit just to save a few Liras.

 At the top, visitors will find a massive Turkish flag and a small wooden platform for taking photos.
 To be honest, the whole Lover’s Hill offers excellent photography opportunities.